chathurakasun/nodeVision-assignment/README.md

 ```

-## Highlighting the Most confident Label than others
+## Highlighting the Most confident Label

 The incomming labels are a array with sorted according to their confidence.